cincuranet/blog/_posts/0000-00-00-233617-workaround-for-using-https-with-custom-domain-on-azure-blob-storage.md

 #### Solution

-One service that allows using HTTPS with custom domain (and certificate) is Azure CDN (only Verizon currently).
+One service that allows using HTTPS with custom domain (and certificate) is [Azure CDN][5] (only Verizon currently).
 Although you can't upload your own certificate, you'll get a valid certificate from DigiCert for free once you enable HTTPS.
 Because you can put CDN in front of blob storage, it's almost solved.

 The [CDN pricing][2] is very similar to [blob storage pricing][1], thus from cost perspective it's not going to burn hole in your pocket.